 You can keep going from point to point, creating as many as you want, as long as you keep holding down the Shift key.
 This isn’t as precise as the more advanced Paths method explained below, but it’s fast and easy, which makes it very handy for smaller adjustments where pixel-perfect precision doesn’t matter.

-Straight Lines Using Paths
+Drawing Straight Lines in GIMP Using Paths

 If you want a bit more control over your final result, you can use the Paths tool to plan out your line in advance.
 Despite what you might expect from other programs, the Paths tool doesn’t let you draw vector shapes, exactly, but you can use the paths it creates to draw a series of connected lines all at once.
 Here’s how to do it: